smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

     -   VALUES: Y = yes, N = no, T=Tracked only
     -   This control flag does not affect the IBM i exit point register and it does not affect the operation of IBM i subsystems.
-    -   Option \"T\" will limit the operation of these server jobs to only those jobs classified as Passive Tracked Jobs in the LSAM Job Tracking master file.
-Option \"Y\" will generate signals via the LSAM to OpCon for all jobs that are registered in the LSAM\'s OpCon Job Master log file, including support for Passive Job Tracking.
+    -   Option "T" will limit the operation of these server jobs to only those jobs classified as Passive Tracked Jobs in the LSAM Job Tracking master file.
+Option "Y" will generate signals via the LSAM to OpCon for all jobs that are registered in the LSAM's OpCon Job Master log file, including support for Passive Job Tracking.
 -   **Default notify data queue/library**: The name of the data queue and the library location of that data queue which will be registered